 How to Handle Malicious Messages

-If the message is from a financial institution, most have special email addresses where you can forward messages that are potential phishing attempts.
+If the message is from a financial institution, most have unique email addresses where you can forward messages that are potential phishing attempts.
 This helps their business by eliminating imposters and helps to keep you safe.
 If you are incorrect and the message is not spam, then it will help the organization realize that they may need to change email practices.

 Email Best Practices